Nishanthnaa52/SDAL/README.md

 # PROJECT_AI

 > [!NOTE]
-> This project only for linux users Windows not support.
+> This project only for linux user's not support for windows.

 This is my Basics AI Project.